fxbriol/fxbriol.github.io/_pages/Stein.md

 ## Contributions to this field

-I have developed novel methodology in a range of fields thanks to this computational trick.
+I have developed novel methodology in a range of fields thanks to the tools from Stein's method.
 In particular, I have focused on developing novel tools for Monte Carlo, and novel statistical estimators in frequentist and Bayesian settings.
-Further details can be found below.

 If you would like to get an in-depth introduction to this topic, see the following review paper:

    * Anastasiou, A., Barp, A., ***Briol, F-X.***, Ebner, B., Gaunt, R. E., Ghaderinezhad, F., Gorham, J., Gretton, A., Ley, C., Liu, Q., Mackey, L., Oates, C. J., Reinert, G. & Swan, Y. (2021). *Stein's method meets statistics: A review of some recent developments*